-MIT have discovered a method to measure these structural flaws, and using this method they have demonstrated how the elasticity of polymer networks such as hydrogels can be accurately calculated.
+Researchers from MIT have discovered a method to measure these structural flaws, and using this method they have demonstrated how the elasticity of polymer networks such as hydrogels can be accurately calculated.

 This is the first time anyone has developed a predictive theory of elasticity in a polymer network, which is something that many have said over the years was impossible to do.

 Jeremiah Johnson, Professor, MIT

 This theory will help scientists to effortlessly design materials with a particular elasticity, which is currently more of a trial-and-error method.

 Bradley Olsen, an associate professor of chemical engineering, and Johnson are the senior authors of the new study, which features in recent issue of the online edition of Science.
 The paper’s key authors are former MIT postdoc Mingjiang Zhong, postdoc Rui Wang, and graduate student Ken Kawamoto.

 Polymers, also known as lengthy chains of repeating molecules, are present in several objects that are used daily - including objects made of rubber or plastic.
 These chains develop networks where every single chain would perfectly bind with the other chain.